Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Results

 \subsection{Variations of Amplitude}

 To investigate the linear response of the system, we now examine the effects of changing the gust and airfoil-oscillation amplitudes on the amplitude and phase of the unsteady lift.
 First, we increase the amplitude of the impinging gust, then vary the airfoil-oscillation amplitude, and finally vary all forcings simultaneously.
-In all of the following cases, $f_g = f_p = 1$ Hz, such that the frequency ratio is unity.
+In all of the following cases, $f_g = f_p = 1$ \unit{Hz}.

 In the \textbf{G} cases, the gust amplitude is varied over a fixed airfoil-oscillation frequency.
 This nominally matches the baseline Sears problem, but with an airfoil oscillating in small-amplitude motions.
-In Figure \ref{fig:G}, we see that the theory actually underpredicts the LES values of amplitude to some extent.
-At the highest values of the gust amplitude, the LES values lie definitively above the theoretical prediction.
-In the corresponding phase plot, we also see that the theoretical phase shift mirrors in broad shape the LES values, but with a discrepancy that increases with gust amplitude.
+In Figure \ref{fig:G}, we see that the theory actually underpredicts the simulation values of amplitude to some extent.
+At the highest values of the gust amplitude, the simulation values lie definitively above the theoretical prediction.
+In the corresponding phase plot, we also see that the theoretical phase shift mirrors in broad shape the simulation values, but with a discrepancy that increases with gust amplitude.

 For the \textbf{PP} cases, the gust amplitude is held constant, while the pitch and plunge amplitudes are varied together.
-As can be seen in Figure \ref{fig:PP}, this means the linear theory yields a near-constant profile for airfoil-oscillation amplitudes larger than unity.
+As shown in Figure \ref{fig:PP}, this means the linear theory yields a near-constant profile for airfoil-oscillation amplitudes larger than unity.
 The point at zero airfoil-oscillation amplitude corresponds to a pure Sears forcing.
-The theoretical results largely match the LES values, with only mild underprediction of the LES results at high airfoil-oscillation amplitudes.
-For the relative-phase results, we see that the theoretical predictions move toward the LES results as the oscillation magnitude increases.
+The theoretical results largely match the simulation values, with only mild underprediction of the simulation results at high airfoil-oscillation amplitudes.
+The theoretical predictions of the phase move toward the simulation results as the oscillation magnitude increases.
+This is due to the increase of the airfoil-oscillation forces relative to the gust forces, such that the discrepancy seen in Figure \ref{fig:TFphase_G} becomes less consequential.